Are Green Parties More Common In High-Income Democracies?

 - Annamie Paul, Canadian Green Party Leader

 The 2021 German federal elections were transformative for a number of reasons.
 Angela Merkel opted to retire after her impressive sixteen year tenure as Chancellor, and polling suggested that the race to be her successor was very tight between the Christian Democratic Union’s Armin Laschet and the Social Democratic Party’s Scholz.
 The Social Democrats narrowly got a higher percentage of the vote, but still fell considerably short of a legislative majority on their own.
 However, the Green Party, once a marginal protest party, put up its best showing in history, winning 14.8% of the national vote and an unprecedented 118 seats in the Bundestag.
-Ultimately the Greens played the role of kingmaker, and supported Scholz for Chancellor in exchange for several ministerial positions.
+Ultimately, the Greens played the role of kingmaker, and supported Scholz for Chancellor in exchange for several ministerial positions.
 This example underscores a broader trend in Europe and abroad: green parties, which were once seen as an afterthought in electoral politics, are becoming increasingly popular.
-Their electoral popularity translates into concrete policy progress on climate issues, and gives voters concerned about global warming an institutional outlet to express their desire for reform.
+Their electoral popularity translates into concrete policy on climate issues, and gives voters concerned about global warming an institutional outlet to express their desire for reform.

 In this case study you will evaluate datasets from the DemCap Analytics tool to determine whether a country’s material wealth contributes to green party formation and electoral success.
 Additionally, you will consider what aspects of a high-income democracy might make green parties appealing, what responsibilities high and low-income democracies have in combating climate change, and whether democratic decision-making leads to the best climate policies.
 Collectively, these questions will give you a better understanding about how political values and ideology are constructed in a capitalist democratic society.